namshi/roger/README.md

   github: YOUR_GITHUB_TOKEN # General token to be used to authenticate to clone any project or comment on PRs (https://github.com/settings/tokens/new)
 ```

-Now you can clone and run roger:
+Now clone and run it:

 ```
 git clone git@github.com:namshi/roger.git